Unified Registries

 - finally, we add a listener for our common setup, which runs the rest of our mod's code once the registries have been created and are thus accessible by the rest of our mod

 For Fabric setup, you can just initialise your mod as normal - there is no staged mod loading system.
-We use Suppliers for our registries simply to remain compatible with NeoForge.
+We use Supplied for our registries for convenient NeoForge compatability.

 In order to register content, you will use UnifiedRegistries in order to register your content in a way that is compatible with both mod loaders, without requiring extra effort on your part.
 As such, we will not use vanilla (fabric) or neoforge registries, and instead create our own.